weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 5. Go to the `auth_url` in your browser, and log in if prompted.
 If successful, the token issuer will redirect the browser to the `redirect_url`, with additional parameters that include an `id_token` parameter.
 6. Parse the `id_token` parameter value.
 This is your Bearer token.

+### OIDC support for Weaviate clients

+The latest versions (from mid-December 2022 and onwards) of Python, JavaScript, Go and Java Weaviate clients support OIDC authentication.
+If Weaviate is set up to use the `client credentials grant` flow as or `resource owner password flow`, the respective Weaviate client can instantiate a connection to Weaviate that incorporates the authentication flow.

+Please refer to the relevant documentation for each client for code examples.

-#### Code example
+### Code example

-We include an illustrative code example below in Python for demonstrating how to obtain an OIDC token.
+For those who wish to obtain OIDC tokens manually, we include an illustrative code example below in Python for demonstrating how to obtain an OIDC token.

 ```python
 import requests